v8/v8.dev/src/docs/cross-compile-ios.md

 - A macOS (OS X) host machine with Xcode installed.
 - A 64-bit target iOS device (legacy 32-bit iOS devices are unsupported).
 - V8 v7.5 or newer.
-- jitless is a hard requirememnt for iOS (as of Dec.
+- jitless is a hard requirement for iOS (as of Dec.
 2020).
 Therefore please use the flags '--expose_gc --jitless'

 ## Initial setup